RaulCetatean/internship-genzellab/README.md

 ### On Windows

 On Windows, you can add Trodes to the path in the following way: in the settings, look for `Edit environment variables for your account`.
-A new window should appear looking like the one below.
+A new window should appear.
 In the user variables, double-click on the Path variable and another window will pop up.
 From there, click on `Browse...` and add the path to Trodes.

 Now everything that is needed should be installed.